Racing Rules

 Starting a Race Heat

-Thirty minutes before the start of the race day (12:30PM if racing starts at 1PM) ALL cars intended to be raced (one car per racer per class) are placed in the Park Ferme’ which is a designated area within the track area where a quick visual inspection of all cars will be performed by two individuals assigned by the track owner.
+Thirty minutes before the start of the race day.
+ALL cars intended to be raced (one car per racer per class) are placed in the Park Ferme’ which is a designated area within the track area where a quick visual inspection of all cars will be performed by two individuals assigned by the track owner.
 The inspectors will not take the cars apart, they will just give each car a visual inspection to make sure the car is legal.
 After the cars are inspected the car is deemed legal to race and to continue practicing with.
 Once racing begins the cars are to stay in the Park Ferme’ including after every heat until the car’s class is completed.
-If a car is not ready when the competitors have drawn up to the start, the race start will continue as planned with or without that driver in order not to waste time.
+If a car is not ready when the competitors have lined up at the start, the race will continue as planned with or without that driver in order not to waste time.

-In the event of a car crashing or creating an obstacle for competitors, the driver of that car must shout the color of their lane.
+In the event of a car crashing or creating an obstacle for competitors, the driver of that car must shout the color of their lane and press their lane’s track call button.
+This track call is a five second penalty, the lane will not have power for five seconds.
 At this point the Marshal will replace the car into the proper lane, the race still continues during this time but under caution where the car has crashed, please be alert.
-In the event of a collision between vehicles, and both are disconnected, the vehicle which has crashed first will be replaced first by the marshal (to the best of their ability!).
+In the event of a collision between vehicles, and both are disconnected, both cars will have a track call penalty

 Marshals please be alert, your job is very important!